altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "If you need such an expensive book, discuss it with me!
 You are my strategist."<br/>

-She looked at him sincerely.
+She looked at him sincerely.<br/>

-Regis felt guilty once again.
+Regis felt guilty once again.<br/>

 "...
 I can't do that."<br/>